Enterprise Q&A for Knowledge Management

 It is designed for people to express their opinions rather than capture knowledge.
 The content from different users is organized as a chronological list.
 There is no clear indication which post has the correct information.
 You have to read through lengthy posts to find what you are looking for.
 On the other hand, a well-designed Q&A supports features such as accepted answers and a voting system, making finding the right information a breeze.

 AllAnswered is a comprehensive knowledge management system that is designed to capture and share both explicit and tacit knowledge in the most effective way.
-It uses what is called Micro-documents which include Q&As, blogs, articles, ideas, and polls etc. So each post is a bite-sized information that is highly targeted and easy to find.
+It supports an advanced Wiki system to capture the explicit knowledge and uses posts such as Q&As, ideas, and polls to capture tacit knowledge.
+Each post is a bite-sized information that is highly targeted and easy to find.